aResidentofkyoto/PHL-1301-004/Philosophy and the Search for Wisdom.md

 [[Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015.pdf#page=43&selection=65,0,72,22|Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015, page 43]]

 Is there a way to tell if someone has a relative viewpoint?
-	#omo: If the person forms an opinion and says that there is no full truth.
+	On my own: If the person forms an opinion and says that there is no full truth.
-	#Class:
+	Class:

 # Slides
 ## Order of ideas